ds-tutorials/misc-resources/pages/02.git-cheatsheet/chapter.md

     level: beginner
     updated: '2021-02-12'
     created: 'Theo Acker'
+subtitle: 'A simplified overview of git. '
 ---

-# Git Cheatsheet

-#git #instructions #cheatsheet

-A simplified overview of git.

 ## Table of Contents